Autocatalytic Sets and Origin of Life

 We have developed a simulation model, implemented as a cellular automaton, to reproduce and study such spiral wave formation.
 These patterns appear over a range of model parameter values, seem robust against noise, and regenerate quite accurately the dynamics as observed in the actual natural systems.
 This model, known as ISCAM, therefore provides a simple and useful tool to study this phenomenon.
 Although the model itself was already developed several years ago, some of the work is still ongoing.

 I regularly publish popular science articles in various online outlets.
 Also, I have put together an exhibition called "The Art & Science of Nature", which is now available online.
-And I occasionally present popular science lectures about topics I've worked on or find interesting.
+And I occasionally present lectures about topics I've worked on or find interesting, but explaining them to a general audience.

 There are many other projects I have worked on over the years, related to cellular automata, genetic algorithms & fitness landscapes, algorithms for phylogenetic tree reconstruction, species distribution modeling, simulating chemical reaction networks, modeling foraging behavior, teaching evolutionary algorithms, general computing support, high performance computing, and so on.
 Too many to list in detail here...